Fortunengili/Fashion-app/README.md

 # II.
 Features and Functionality
 It has a search bar, filter bar, add to cart functionality and a product detail modal.
 Functionality: the user can click add to cart and view the added items in the cart area.
-# III. 💻System Requirements & Installation
+# III.
+System Requirements & Installation
 System Requirements- RubyVersion 3.0 or higher RailsVersion 7.0 or higher
 Node.js & npmLatest stable version (Crucial for Tailwind)